 How Many Car Accidents Are Caused By Drunk Driving?

 Every crash story hurts.
 When alcohol is part of it, the harm is often worse.
 Utah tracks this closely.
-In 2023 the Utah state recorded 60,021 crashes and 279 deaths.
-In those deaths, nearly 30% were caused by alcohol-impaired drivers.
-Utah’s share is lower than the nation, yet the risk is still real.
+In 2023, Utah recorded 60,021 crashes and 279 traffic deaths.
+Depending on the reporting method used, alcohol impairment was linked to roughly one-fifth to nearly one-third of those fatalities.
+Utah’s share is lower than the nation’s, yet the risk is still real.

 It is true that alcohol-related crashes make up a small percentage of total crashes.
 But they are more likely to be fatal than other crashes.
 If you or a loved one is dealing with injuries after a crash, searching for a car accident attorney near me can help you focus on healing.
-While someone else handles the claim details.
+At the same time, someone else handles the claim details.

 Key points you should know